code-423n4/2022-09-artgobblers-findings/data/cryptonue-G.md

 # ++I COSTS LESS GAS COMPARED TO I++ OR I += 1 (SAME FOR --I VS I-- OR I -= 1)

+_A common gas optimization which sometimes it miss to look up_

+There are some `i++` being used everywhere across contracts.

 Pre-increments and pre-decrements are cheaper.

 Increment: